nageshofficialatgit/Smart_Contract_Vulnerablity_detection_using_MLM_with_ContrastivelLoss/README.md

-Mart - Contract Vulnerability Detection using MLM and CL This project implements a smart contract vulnerability detection framework based on Contrastive Learning Enhanced Automated Recognition (Clear).
+# Mart - Contract Vulnerability Detection using MLM and CL

+**This project implements a smart contract vulnerability detection framework based on Contrastive Learning Enhanced Automated Recognition (Clear).
 The method leverages both Masked Language Modeling (MLM) and Contrastive Learning (CL) to capture fine-grained correlation information among smart contracts.
-This, in turn, improves the detection of subtle vulnerabilities that might be overlooked when treating each contract as an isolated entity.

-Overview
-Smart contracts are critical components in blockchain systems, yet they are prone to vulnerabilities that can lead to significant financial losses.
-This project aims to improve vulnerability detection by:

-Sampling Contract Pairs: Generating pairs of contracts to capture inter-contract relationships.

-Contrastive Learning: Using a dual loss function that combines MLM and contrastive loss to learn detailed semantic and structural representations.

-Vulnerability Detection: Fine-tuning the learned representations to accurately classify contracts as vulnerable or non-vulnerable.

-Process
-1. Data Sampling
-Objective: Establish correlations between smart contracts.

-Method:

-Vulnerable Contract Extraction: Identify all vulnerable contracts from the dataset.

-Pairing Strategy: For each contract, randomly select another contract from the vulnerable set to form a pair.

-Correlation Labeling:

-Assign a label of 1 if both contracts in the pair are vulnerable (V-V).

-Assign a label of 0 if one contract is vulnerable and the other is not (V-N).

-2. Contrastive Learning Module
-Contextual Augmentation:

-Randomly mask 30% of the tokens in the contract code.

-Use a Transformer-based Masked Language Model (MLM) to predict the masked tokens.
-This step helps the model learn the contextual semantics and structure of the contract code.

-Feature Learning:

-Extract a global representation using the special CLS token from the Transformer output.

-Integrate positional encoding with token-level features via multi-head attention to capture fine-grained information.

-Contrastive Loss Computation:

-Compute the Euclidean distance between the global vector representations of contract pairs.

-Optimize the model with a combination of contrastive loss (which reinforces similarity for V-V pairs and dissimilarity for V-N pairs) and MLM loss.

-3. Vulnerability Detection Stage
-Fine-Tuning:

-The Transformer model is fine-tuned using the feature representations from the CL module.

-Both the global semantic vector and token-level features are concatenated.

-Classification:

-A fully connected neural network predicts whether a smart contract is vulnerable.

-A sigmoid activation function is applied to produce a probability, and the prediction is compared against the true label using a cross-entropy loss function.
+This, in turn, improves the detection of subtle vulnerabilities that might be overlooked when treating each contract as an isolated entity.**

+## Overview

+**Smart contracts are critical components in blockchain systems, yet they are prone to vulnerabilities that can lead to significant financial losses.
+This project aims to improve vulnerability detection by:**

+- **Sampling Contract Pairs:** Generating pairs of contracts to capture inter-contract relationships.
+- **Contrastive Learning:** Using a dual loss function that combines MLM and contrastive loss to learn detailed semantic and structural representations.
+- **Vulnerability Detection:** Fine-tuning the learned representations to accurately classify contracts as vulnerable or non-vulnerable.

+## Process

+### 1. Data Sampling

+**Objective:** Establish correlations between smart contracts.

+**Method:**

+- **Vulnerable Contract Extraction:** Identify all vulnerable contracts from the dataset.
+- **Pairing Strategy:** For each contract, randomly select another contract from the vulnerable set to form a pair.
+- **Correlation Labeling:**
+  - **Assign a label of `1` if both contracts in the pair are vulnerable (V-V).**
+  - **Assign a label of `0` if one contract is vulnerable and the other is not (V-N).**

+### 2. Contrastive Learning Module

+**Contextual Augmentation:**

+- **Randomly mask 30% of the tokens in the contract code.**
+- **Use a Transformer-based Masked Language Model (MLM) to predict the masked tokens.** This step helps the model learn the contextual semantics and structure of the contract code.

+**Feature Learning:**

+- **Extract a global representation using the special CLS token from the Transformer output.**
+- **Integrate positional encoding with token-level features via multi-head attention to capture fine-grained information.**

+**Contrastive Loss Computation:**

+- **Compute the Euclidean distance between the global vector representations of contract pairs.**
+- **Optimize the model with a combination of contrastive loss (which reinforces similarity for V-V pairs and dissimilarity for V-N pairs) and MLM loss.**

+### 3. Vulnerability Detection Stage

+**Fine-Tuning:**

+- **The Transformer model is fine-tuned using the feature representations from the CL module.**
+- **Both the global semantic vector and token-level features are concatenated.**

+**Classification:**

+- **A fully connected neural network predicts whether a smart contract is vulnerable.**
+- **A sigmoid activation function is applied to produce a probability, and the prediction is compared against the true label using a cross-entropy loss function.**